 These incredible light bulbs by AmazonBasics light bulbs might be what you need if you’re looking for eco-friendly LED lights with a soft white light.
 The 2700K temperature is great for creating a cozy.

-The energy eficency score is 76.1 which is pretty high.
-Basically, AmazonBasics light bulbs produce the same amount of light as incandescent 60-watt light bulbs but with 10.5 watts.
+The energy efficiency score is 76.1 which is pretty high.
+Basically, AmazonBasics light bulbs produce the same amount of light as incandescent 60-watt light bulbs but with 9 watts.

-These bulbs are amongst the best energy-efficient light bulbs.
+These bulbs are among the best energy-efficient light bulbs.
 With low energy consumption and a fair price, many people found helpful to save money on their electricity bills.
-Read more reviews.

 3. Philips Compact Fluorescent energy efficient light bulbs